daniella-patton/Bone_Micro_Strength/readme.md

 Bone Segmentation and Cortical-Trabecular Separation Segmentation of bone from background and cortical from trabecular area were conducted by developing and validating two separate two-dimensional (i.e., slice-by-slice segmentation) fully convolutional neural networks (FCNNs) with U-net architecture.
 The networks were trained and tested on the dataset within the framework of Dragonfly software 4.0 (ORS, Montreal, Computer: HP Z820 Workstation).

-Two custom plug-ins were created to completed this:
+Two custom plug-ins were created to complete this:

 * 1. [GT_ROI repository folder ](https://github.com/daniella-patton/Bone_Micro_Strength/tree/master/Ground_Truth_ROI_d7417746294e11e9a4db005056c00008).